rmiesen/pdx-devopsdays-2017/Day1/open_session-driving_devops_change_in_corporations.md

  * "Don't try to boil the ocean."
 Drive incremental, gradual, small changes.
  * Convince those who are resistant to change how DevOps will benefit them, eliminate pain points.
  * Don't come in with an agenda: ask yourself "How can I make their lives easier and solve your problems?"
    - Don't use the word "DevOps": just solve their problem.
-Demonostrate the process.
+Demonstrate the process.
  * Get management on-board with DevOps culture or it won't go anywhere.